dapr/quickstarts/tutorials/workflow/python/versioning/README.md

 ## Inspect the named versioned workflow

-Open the `after_named_version.py` file.
-This file shows how to migrate the workflow using named versions.
-A new version of the workflow (`notify_user`) is created that calls `send_sms`, while the original version is kept as `notify_user_v1` for any in-flight workflow instances.
+Review the `after_named_version.py` file.
+This file shows how to create a new workflow version using named versions.
+A new version of the workflow (`notify_user`) is created that calls the `send_sms` activity, while the original version is kept as `notify_user_v1` for any workflow instances that might already be running.

 ```mermaid
 graph LR